More

 How Zero WR and a Win-Now Approach in a Dynasty Startup Draft Mesh Well Together

 Some of the best wide receivers in the NFL right now were drafted from 2013-2015.
-There is not a single running back drafted before 2016 that is even remotely fantasy relevant in 2023.
-And only one from 2016 remains relevant.
+There’s not a single running back drafted before 2016 that is even remotely fantasy-relevant in 2024, And only two from 2016 remain relevant.

 If you draft wide receivers, you can be more confident in them sticking around for more than half a decade.
-The point of this is to illustrate how a Zero WR strategy is not going to set you up to succeed long term.
+The point of this is to emphasize that if you want to set yourself up for long-term success, a Zero WR strategy is not the way to do it.

-If you’re going Zero WR, you need to assume your window to win is right away.
+If you’re going Zero WR, you’re making a decision that you want to come out blasting.
+In essence, you’re treating the initial startup draft more like it’s a redraft league.
 If you want to build a roster that ascends to the top in two or three years and stays there, this is not the way.

 I know I’ve spent a fair amount of time warning against Zero WR.
-However, dynasty managers are often hyper-focused on the future.
-They’re looking to build, well…a dynasty.
-This frequently results in older veterans that are still very good players being pushed down draft boards.
+That’s because dynasty managers are often hyper-focused on the future.
+They’re looking to build, well … a dynasty.
+This frequently results in older veterans who are still very good players being pushed down draft boards.

 As these teams load up on first and second-year players, the opportunity will be there for you to load up on early-round running backs and hope they stay healthy and pan out.